-This Guide covers the Coordination and support action (Supporting) funding scheme, and a description is given in this section.
+This Guide covers the Coordination and Support Action (Coordinating) funding scheme, and a description is given in this section.

 Please note that special conditions may apply on a call-by-call basis.
 These will always be set out in the work programme, including the call fiche.